 ITP 220 Interpreting Practicum (1-5) 2 hrs.
-Requires supervised interpreting/transliterating in a variety of educational settings, businesses, and public agencies.
+Requires supervised interpreting/transliterating in a variety of educational settings, businesses and public agencies.
 In addition to field work, students will meet several times during the semester to discuss issues encountered during the practicum experience.

-Prerequisite: ITP 210 and ITP 211 and consent of instructor.
+Prerequisite: ITP 210 and ITP 211 with a grade of "C" or better and consent of instructor.